dayer4b/anselmh.github.com/about/index.md

 ## About me

 ![Profile picture of Anselm Hannemann](http://img.anselmhannemann.netdna-cdn.com/img/anselm_btconf2013.jpg) I’m a 24 years old front-end stack developer from Munich, Germany and currently also live in Cologne.
 I work as a freelancer for companies and agencies and was nominated and short-listed as [Young Developer of the Year 2014](https://thenetawards.com/vote/young-developer/anselm-hannemann/).
+I am an active Open Source contributor, have held several conference talks and am author of articles for Smashing Magazine, Creative Bloq (netmagazine) and other well known sites.

 ## What I do